-On November 6, 2012 our Board of Directors approved an extension of a stock buyback program that allows the Company to purchase up to 2,113,497 shares of common stock provided that such purchases do not exceed \$25.0 million in any calendar year through calendar year 2014 if sufficient liquidity exists and we believe that it is in the best interest of the stockholders.
-The Company may elect to purchase shares under this program.
+On November 6, 2012 the Board of Directors approved an extension of a stock buyback program through calendar year 2014.
+The program allows the Company to purchase up to 2,113,497 shares of common stock provided that such purchases do not exceed \$25.0 million in any calendar year if sufficient liquidity exists and we believe that it is in the best interest of the stockholders.
+The Company has not purchased any shares under this program since the Board of Directors approved the extension.

 In addition to the stock buyback program, the Company may withhold shares of common stock to satisfy the tax withholding obligations upon vesting of an employee's deferred shares.
-Matrix withheld 107,344 and 52,992 shares of common stock during fiscal 2013 and fiscal 2012, respectively, to satisfy these obligations.
+Matrix withheld 80,096 and 107,344 shares of common stock during fiscal 2014 and fiscal 2013, respectively, to satisfy these obligations.
 These shares were returned to the Company's pool of treasury shares.
-The Company has 1,779,593 treasury shares as of June 30, 2013 and intends to utilize these treasury shares solely in connection with equity awards under the Company's stock incentive plans.
+The Company has 1,453,770 treasury shares as of June 30, 2014 and intends to utilize these treasury shares solely in connection with equity awards under the Company's stock incentive plans.